AshleyFitness/smooth-spline-regression/README.md

 One common solution is to introduce new transformed terms, expressing $y$ as a **polynomial expression**:
 $$y_i = \beta_0 + \beta_1 x_i + \beta_2 x_i^2 + \epsilon_i$$
 The issue with **polynomials** is their excessive "flexibility."
-A polynomial that fits well in the center of the data can quickly **"drift away"** from the reality as we further and further from the center.
+A polynomial that fits well in the center of the data can quickly **"drift away"** from the reality as we move further and further from the center.

 ![Polynomial fit](images/polynomial_over_complex_fn.png)
 *(As we can see on the left side, the model will go to a completly opposite direction compared to the real function.
 If the relation was linear the errors would have been smaller for that side of the dataset)*